nathanalexanderpage/ecotracker/readme.md

 ### Intro

+This 'How to use' section explains how to use Ecotracker in order to take advantage of each feature listed in the 'Features' section.
+Subsection titles correspond directly to list items in 'Live Features' list.

+### Foreword on proper data entry

-This intro section explains how to ensure the numbers you record will produce accurate measurements for your vehicles' fuel efficiency statistics.
+This section explains how to ensure the numbers you record will produce accurate measurements for your vehicles' fuel efficiency statistics.

 ***Warning: without abiding by the guidelines set forth in this section, accurate fuel efficiency statistics can't be obtained!***